tauteo/robotics-club/lesson-plans/linux-overview.md

 pi@raspberry:~/programs $ rmdir notes || rm -rf notes
 ```
 ## Users and access restrictions
 Access control in linux is separated into three areas called "User", "Group" and "Other" (which just means everyone else).
 Your username uniquely identifies you as a "User" and any files that you create are "owned" by your username.
 In addition to this, all users belong to one or more groups, the purpose of which is to group users that share similar functionality together.
-You can so to which groups you belong by running the `groups` command.
+You can see which groups you belong to by running the `groups` command.

 Each file (whether this is a directory, a plain file, a binary file, a device file, or any other type of file) has certain permissions assigned to it.
 These permissions are called `r` (read), `w` (write), and `x` (execute).
 They are independently assigned to users, groups, and other, which means that a file has `rwx` permissions for a certain user, `rwx` permissions for a certain group and `rwx` permissions for other.